 If you are looking for more plantain recipes, check these out:

-- Peel plantain and cut into fry shape.
+- Peel plantains and cut into fry shapes.

-- Place cut plantain in small mixing bowl.
-Coat in avocado oil.
+- Place plantain fries in a mixing bowl and coat with avocado oil.

-- Sprinkle plantains with spices, mixing until well coated.
+- Sprinkle plantains with spices, then mix until well coated.

-- Place seasoned plantains on a parchment lined baking sheet and bake in the oven at 375 deg for 30 minutes.
+- Place plantains in the oven and bake at 375 degrees for 30 minutes.
 Optional: broil for 3-5 minutes for extra crispness.

 - Remove from oven, cool slightly and eat.